 If you only have one champion and one contact in a business you’re setting yourself up for disaster.
 For two reasons.
 The first is that when going into conversations with procurement having one champion will give you very little clout to leverage internally.
 The second is much more difficult.
 With the number and speed of employees changing jobs these days it’s common to have your champion quit their job or move to another position mid-negotiation.
 This will either stall the deal or stop it completely.

 Having multiple people involved will make sure that if one person drops the torch the next one will pick it up and keep things moving forwards.

 Understanding commercial decision makers for better SaaS negotiation

-Commercial decision makers are often the ones that release budget, but they can also just be the person tasked with moving deals forwards that benefit the company.
-This is an important person because they can often be the one who overrides their own legal team on certain things to make exceptions because they see the commercial benefit of using your service.
+Commercial decision-makers are often the ones who release the budget, but they can also just be the person tasked with moving deals forward that benefit the company.
+This is an important person.
+They can often be the one who overrides their legal team on certain things to make exceptions because they see the commercial benefit of using your service.